Continuation-of-Ashford/ashford-docs/character_creation/prestige_classes/transcendant.md

 </div>

 ### Prestige Class Prerequisites:
 Any level 20 Ashford character that can cast the Astral projection or Planeshift spells (such as through the Monk's Empty Body feature).
-Or a character that is otherwise capable of solo planar travel, to allow them to meditate in the Astral Sea, Ethereal Plane and Limbo over the course of a single day.
+Or a character that is otherwise capable of solo planar travel to allow them to meditate in the Astral Sea, Ethereal Plane and Limbo over the course of a single day.

 ##### Hit Points
 - **Hit Dice:** 1d8
 - **Hit Points at Higher Levels:** 1d8 (or 5) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
-- **Saving Throws:** Choose one from Intelligence, Wisdom, or Charisma.
+- **Saving Throws:** Choose one from Strength, Constitution, or Dexterity.
 If you already have proficiency in all three, you instead gain proficiency in one saving throw of your choice.
-- **Skills:** none
+- **Skills:** Choose one from Arcana, Religion, History, Insight, or Perception.
+You gain proficiency in that skill.
+If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
+If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Ascetic's Blessing
 At 21st level, *you understand enough about yourself and about the universe that you can grant a blessing*.
 Choose a [blessing](blessings.md) that you can grant to other creatures but cannot use yourself.